AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

     files in C/C++.

     - The first and most important distinction is that packages are a language-level mechanism.
-This is in contrast to a #include'd header file, which is a functionality of the C preprocessor.
+This is in contrast to a :c:`#include`'d header file, which is a functionality of the C preprocessor.

-    - An immediate consequence is that the "with" construct is a semantic inclusion mechanism, not a text inclusion mechanism.
-Hence, when you "with" a package, you are saying to the compiler "I'm depending on this semantic unit", and not "include this bunch of text in place here".
+    - An immediate consequence is that the :ada:`with` construct is a semantic inclusion mechanism, not a text inclusion mechanism.
+Hence, when you :ada:`with` a package, you are saying to the compiler "I'm depending on this semantic unit", and not "include this bunch of text in place here".

-    - The effect of a package thus does not vary depending on where it has been "with"ed from.
-Contrast this with C/C++, where the meaning of the included text depends on the context in which the #include appears.
+    - The effect of a package thus does not vary depending on where it has been :ada:`with`ed from.
+Contrast this with C/C++, where the meaning of the included text depends on the context in which the :c:`#include` appears.

       This allows compilation/recompilation to be more efficient.
 It also allows tools like IDEs to have correct information about the semantics of a program.
 In turn, this allows better tooling in general, and code that is more analyzable, even by humans.

-    An important benefit of Ada "with" clauses when compared to #include is that it is stateless.
-The order of "with" and "use" clauses does not matter, and can be changed without side effects.
+    An important benefit of Ada :ada:`with` clauses when compared to :c:`#include` is that it is stateless.
+The order of :ada:`with` and :ada:`use` clauses does not matter, and can be changed without side effects.

 .. admonition:: In the GNAT toolchain